steroman/dynatrace-deck/slides.md

 ## Start small

 <!-- notes:
-The safest and most effective way to modernize the lifecycle is to start small and scale intentionally.
+We introduce change safely by starting small.

-We choose a low-effort, high-impact area — a part of the product where pain is clear and improvements are visible.

-We apply the new intake, triage, prioritization, and operational workflows to this area.
+We pick a low-effort, high-impact part of the product and apply the new intake, prioritization, and operational foundations to it.

-We measure outcomes, gather feedback, and refine the model.
+We measure results, gather feedback, and refine the model before expanding it.

-If the pilot is successful,
-stakeholders will naturally ask: “We want more of this — how do we get it?”
+A good pilot creates pull rather than push—teams see the improvement and want the same clarity and consistency.

-This approach reduces risk, builds trust, and helps the organization adopt the new lifecycle willingly, not reluctantly.
+This approach builds trust and minimizes risk during the transition.
 -->
----

 ---
 layout: center
 transition: fade